apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

 			this.classId = classId;
 			this.hypId = hypId;
 		}

+The application graph is defined in [MyApp](https://github.com/leoneu/s4-piper/blob/master/src/main/java/io/s4/example/model/MyApp.java)
+To define a graph we simply connect processing elements to streams.
+When teh objects in the graph are created, they are simply a representation of the application.
+The real work is done by the processing element instances that may reside anywhere in the cluster.

-Also notice that the graph has a loop.
+Notice that the application graph has a cycle (events go from ModelPE to MaximizerPE and back).
 This creates a minor challenge to create the application graph.
 To solve this problem we added a setter method to set the distanceStream in ClusterPE.

 ### Testing

+For testing we follow the following steps:

-* Compute the posterior probability of the observation for each model.
+* Compute the posterior probability of the observations for each model.
-* For an observation vector, select model id with the highest posterior probability.
+* For an observation, select model id with the highest posterior probability.
+This is done by MaximizerPE: for each observation get all seven probabilities (one from each model), select the category with the highest probability.
+Self destroy the instance of MaximizerPE once the work is done.
-* Send ObsEvent with HypID back to ModelPE instance using ClassID as key.
+* MaximizerPE sends ObsEvent with HypID back to the ModelPE instance using ClassID as key.
-* Update results
+* Send results to MetricsPE.

-We compute the confusion matrix where a row corresponds to the true category and columns to hypotheses.
-The diagonal shows the percentage of observations that were correctly categorized and the off-diagonal numbers are all the mistakes.
+* MetricsPE accumulate counts to compute the confusion matrix and the overall accuracy.
+In the confusion matrix rows correspond to true categories and columns to hypotheses.
+The diagonal shows the percentage of observations that were correctly categorized and the off-diagonal numbers are the errors.

+### Experiments

-We first run the classifier using the Gaussian model, that is we model each class using a Gaussian probability density function for which we need to estimate its parameters (mean and variance).
+We first run the classifier using the Gaussian model, that is, we model each class using a Gaussian probability density function for which we need to estimate its parameters (mean and variance).

 To run the experiment, we bind the Model type to the GaussianModel class in Module.java as follows: